AEK Athens F.C.: The early years (1924–1959)

 In 1928, Panathinaikos, Olympiacos, and AEK began a dispute with the fledgling Hellenic Football Federation (EPO), decided to break away from the Athens regional league, and formed an alliance called POK.
 During the dispute, POK organised friendly matches against each other and several continental European clubs.
 In 1929, though, the dispute ended and AEK, along with the other POK clubs, entered the EPO fold once again.

 In 1930, the property where AEK trained was officially signed over to the club.
 Venizelos soon approved the plans to build what was to become AEK's home ground for the next 70 years, the AEK Stadium.
 The first home game, in November 1930, was an exhibition match against Olympiacos that ended in a 2–2 draw.

 In 1932, AEK won their first Greek Cup title, beating Aris 5–3 in the final.
 The team boasted a number of star football players like Kostas Negrepontis (a veteran of the original Pera Club of Constantinople), Kleanthis Maropoulos, Tryfon Tzanetis, Michalis Delavinias, Giorgos Mageiras and Spyros Sklavounos.

 The club's mixed success during the 1930s was highlighted by the first Greek Championship and Greek Cup (winning the double) in 1939.
-Under former player Kostas Negrepontis as head coach, AEK also won the Greek Championship of 1940.
+Under former player Kostas Negrepontis as manager, AEK also won the Greek Championship of 1940.

 On 28 October 1940 all sports competitions were interrupted due to the Greco-Italian War.
 In a battle at Pogradec, the player of AEK, Kostas Valvanis was badly injured by a mortar bomb, while Alekos Chatzistavridis seriously injured his leg during a battle in Tepelenë.
 After the Battle of Greece and during the Axis occupation of Greece sporting events were scarce.
 In the spring of 1942 Panathinaikos and AEK were to give a friendly match to raise money for a hospital but were asked to give part of the revenue to the occupation forces, which the captains of both clubs, Kritikos and Maropoulos refused it turned into one of the largest protests of the time.
 The match became known as the "Resistance Derby".

 In June 1944 AEK player Spyros Kontoulis was killed by the Nazi forces during his attempt to escape while being transported to Kaisariani in order to be executed for being part of the resistance.

-With the manager Jack Beby alongside with new players such as Kostas Poulis, Goulios and Pavlos Emmanouilidis, AEK won the Cup of 1949 and 1950, beating Panathinaikos by 2–1 and Aris by 4–0.
-AEK won also the AFCA championship in 1950, but the Panhellenic Championship was not played, due obligations of the national team.
+Under manager Jack Beby, along with new players such as Kostas Poulis, Goulios and Pavlos Emmanouilidis, AEK won the Cup of 1949 and 1950, beating Panathinaikos by 2–1 and Aris by 4–0.
+AEK won also the AFCA championship in 1950, but the Panhellenic Championship was not played, due to obligations of the national team.
 The early 1950s saw the addition of star footballers such as Giannis Kanakis, Andreas Stamatiadis and Stelios Serafidis.